Damien McCaul MIACP - Counselling

 Being human and naturally having my own personal challenges in life, I realised that dealing with emotional and psychological issues required self exploration, increased awareness, understanding, and compassion.
 Addressing matters that had repeatedly demanded my attention improved my ability to manage emotional responses in difficult situations and began to facilitate personal growth.
 Wanting to learn more about the therapeutic process, I began my journey in Counselling studies in IICP College in Dublin in 2013.
 I completed my Honours Bachelor Degree in Integrative Counselling & Psychotherapy in 2017 and as part of my professional development have spent several hundred hours working with adult clients who have been struggling with a wide range of mental health concerns.

-Areas which can be covered in therapy include, but are not limited to, bereavement, loss, work related issues, anxiety, bullying, depression, suicidal ideation, feeling lost and hopeless, substance use, family issues, stress, loneliness, self harm, low self esteem, abuse, and relationship difficulties.
+Areas which can be covered in therapy include, but are not limited to, bereavement, loss, work related issues, anxiety, bullying, depression, suicidal ideation, feeling lost and hopeless, family issues, stress, loneliness, self harm, low self esteem, abuse, and relationship difficulties.
 My primary goal is that you feel listened to and supported whilst being able to explore matters that may be affecting your mental wellbeing.
 Therapy provides a safe space to talk about and explore personal difficulties, with a view to helping you to resolve those difficulties over time.

 How do I get in touch?